eXTReMe Tracker

 1. Use a non-warping board, tile or brick.

-3. Cut the metal lath to size and staple, or it to the support, overlap the edges or not.
-Use unpowdered latex examination gloves to protect your hands from lime.
+3. Cut the metal lath to size and stainless steel staple it to the support, overlap the edges or not.

-4. Make intonaco mortar 1:1, fine sand or fine crushed limestone plus pit lime.
+4. Make intonaco mortar 1:1, fine white sand or fine crushed limestone plus pit lime.
 Mix the pit lime smooth by hand, squeeze out any lumps.
 Optionally, add a thumbnail of dissolved alum to make it dry harder.

-5.Have enough water in the mortar to make it sticky.
+5. Have enough water in the mortar to make it sticky.

 6. Make rough mortar by adding 50 to 100% large sand to the intonaco mortar, work it in with gloved hands.